 After just six weeks of this treatment, which steadily reprogrammed the cells of the mice, the researchers noticed improvements in their appearance, including reduced age-related spinal curvature.
-Some of the mice from both experiment and control groups were also euthanized at this point so that their skin, kidneys, stomachs, and spleens could be examined.
-The control mice showed a range of age-related changes compared to the treated mice, which had a number of aging signs halted or even reversed, including some epigenetic alterations.
+Some of the mice from both the experimental and control groups were also euthanized at this point so that their skin, kidneys, stomachs, and spleens could be examined.
+The control mice showed age-related changes that the treated mice did not; instead, those mice had several aging signs halted or even reversed, including some epigenetic alterations.

-The treated mice also experienced a 50% increase in their mean survival time in comparison to untreated progeric control mice.
-It should be noted that not all aging signs were affected by partial cellular reprogramming, and if treatment was halted, the aging signs returned.
+The treated mice also experienced a 50% increase in their mean survival time compared to untreated progeric control mice.
+Not all aging signs were affected by partial cellular reprogramming, and when treatment was halted, the aging signs returned.

-Perhaps most importantly, while the partial cellular reprogramming conducted in this periodic manner reset some epigenetic aging signs, it did not reset cell differentiation, which would cause the cell to revert to an embryonic state and forget what kind of cell it previously was; as you can imagine, this would be a bad thing in a living animal.
+Perhaps most importantly, while the partial cellular reprogramming conducted in this periodic manner reset some epigenetic aging signs, it did not reset cell differentiation, which would cause the cell to revert to an embryonic state and forget what kind of cell it previously was, which would be a bad thing in a living animal.

-Finally, not only did the transient expression of Yamanaka factors at least partially rejuvenate cells and organs in progeric mice, but it also appeared to improve tissue regeneration in the engineered 12-month-old normally aging mouse group.
+Finally, not only did the transient expression of Yamanaka factors at least partially rejuvenate cells and organs in progeric mice, it also appeared to improve tissue regeneration in engineered, 12-month-old, normally aging mice.
 The researchers observed that the partial reprogramming improved these mice’s ability to regenerate tissue in the pancreas, resulting in an increased proliferation of beta cells; additionally, there was an increase of satellite cells in skeletal muscle.
 Both of these types of cells typically decline during aging.

 Yamanaka factors used to improve cognitive function in old mice

-In October 2020, another study took us a step close to partial cellular reprogramming reaching the clinic when researchers showed that partial cellular reprogramming improves memory in old mice.
-As the previous studies have shown, partial cellular reprogramming is a balancing act between epigenetically rejuvenating cells and resetting their aging clocks, without completely resetting their identities, which would make them forget what kinds of cells they are .
+In October 2020, another study took us a step closer to partial cellular reprogramming reaching the clinic, as researchers showed that partial cellular reprogramming improves memory in old mice.
+As previous studies have shown, partial cellular reprogramming is a balancing act: epigenetically rejuvenating cells and resetting their aging clocks without completely resetting their identities, which would make them forget what kinds of cells they are .
 This balancing act is possible by exposing cells to the reprogramming factors for very specific amounts of time.

-As in the previous study we talked about, mice in this study had their cells engineered to react to doxycycline, a common antibiotic used in veterinary practice, in order to express the OSKM reprogramming factors.
+As in previous studies, mice in this study had their cells engineered to react to doxycycline, a common antibiotic used in veterinary practice, in order to express the OSKM reprogramming factors.
 The researchers found that giving the mice just enough exposure improved their cognitive function without an increase in mortality during a four-month period.

 Another step forward for partial cellular reprogramming

-To reduce cancer risk they opted to try partial cellular reprogramming minus one of the Yamanaka Factors.
+To reduce cancer risk, they opted to try partial cellular reprogramming without one of the Yamanaka factors.
 One of the study authors, Dr. Yuancheng Lu, was looking for a safer way to rejuvenate aged cells, as there were some concerns that using c-Myc could cause cancer under certain circumstances.
-So in the end they opted to use just Oct4, Sox2, and Klf4 (OSK).
+Therefore, they opted to use just Oct4, Sox2, and Klf4 (OSK).

-The good news was that even OSK was able to rejuvenate the damaged eye nerves in mice and restore vision.
+OSK was able to rejuvenate the damaged eye nerves in mice and restore their vision.
 It also worked to improve age-related vision impairment in treated mice and in mice that experienced increased eye pressure, an emulation of glaucoma.

-Study co-author, Dr. David Sinclair, said in an article in Nature, “We set out with a question: if epigenetic changes are a driver of ageing, can you reset the epigenome?”, or, in other words, “Can you reverse the clock?”.
+Dr. Sinclair said in an article in Nature, “We set out with a question: if epigenetic changes are a driver of ageing, can you reset the epigenome?”, or, in other words, “Can you reverse the clock?”.
 The answer to that appears to be a resounding yes!